mdn/content/files/en-us/web/css/@media/index.md

 ### User agent client hints

-Some media queries have corresponding [User Agent client hints](/en-US/docs/Web/HTTP/Client_hints).
+Some media queries have corresponding [user agent client hints](/en-US/docs/Web/HTTP/Client_hints).
 These are HTTP headers that request content that is pre-optimized for the particular media requirement.
 They include: {{HTTPHeader("Sec-CH-Prefers-Color-Scheme")}}, {{HTTPHeader("Sec-CH-Prefers-Reduced-Motion")}}, and {{HTTPHeader("Save-Data")}}.